cyberforge1/imageForge/README.md

 - Passing dynamic data into html templates
 - Creation of a complete MVC backend
 - Implementing API calls, handling the returned data and displaying it in the application
-- Setting up a local and remote databases
+- Setting up local and remote databases
 - Solidifying skills in Python scripting
 - Deploying aa Django application to Heroku